Is set out in Section 1.1 of our By-law No. 16, the governing by-law of ILCO:

 - The Law Clerk shall observe the rules of conduct set out in this Code of Ethics in the spirit as well as in the letter.

-- Any business cards used by the Law Clerk shall include the name of the Law Clerk's employer and specify the occupation of the Law Clerk or such other description as shall from time to time be approved by ILCO and/or The Law Society of Upper Canada.
+- Any business cards used by the Law Clerk shall include the name of the Law Clerk's employer and specify the occupation of the Law Clerk or such other description as shall from time to time be approved by ILCO and/or The Law Society of Ontario.